omundy/dig245-critical-web-design/11-2/README.md

 Complete the following tasks with a partner:

 1. Download the `demo/` directory to one partner's computer, then open `index.html` in a browser.
-This file, along with `styles.css`, have already been completed for you.
+This file, along with `styles.css`, has already been completed for you.
 You should see a simple site that says **"COLORS"** with four buttons underneath.
 Try clicking on the buttons.
 You'll notice that nothing happens.
 This is because there is currently no JavaScript to make anything happen.
 Let's change that.